 Your commitment to pray for any aspect of our work daily builds an army of supporters who are praying for the salvation and safety of Israel twenty-four hours a day, seven days a week.
 What an amazing blessing!

 Here are some things you can pray for specifically:

 Pray for the Jewish people

 Most Jewish people around the world are only culturally Jewish, and have an array of religious beliefs that may include atheism, humanism, Buddhism, and others.
 There are also many observant Jewish people, who are committed to practicing the particulars of the Jewish faith.
 One of the few common threads for Jewish people around the world is their refusal to consider the Messianic claims of Jesus.
 This makes Jewish people very difficult to reach with the Gospel; and yet we must.
-The Bible tells us to bring the Gospel to Jerusalem first.
+The Bible tells us to bring the Gospel to Jew first.
 Will you join us in praying for the Jewish people?